ppchuchkov1/nes-nintendo-cloning/README.md

 # 🎮 NES Emulator Web App

 A lightweight and fast NES (Nintendo Entertainment System) emulator built with **React** and styled using **Tailwind CSS**.
-Play your favorite retro games directly in the browser — no installation required!
+Play your favorite retro games directly in the browser

 ## 🖥 Demo